asiapacificforum/nhrihub/README.md

 [![Code Climate](https://codeclimate.com/github/asiapacificforum/nhridocs/badges/gpa.svg)](https://codeclimate.com/github/asiapacificforum/nhridocs)
-# NHRIDocs
+# NHRI Hub
 ## Description
-NHRIDocs is an internal web application for National Human Rights Institutions ("NHRI") and other complaint handling institutions or human rights monitoring civil society organisations.
+NHRI Hub is an internal web application for National Human Rights Institutions ("NHRI") and other complaint handling institutions or human rights monitoring civil society organisations.
 It comprises a suite of modules that assist in the planning and management of the NHRI's internal processes, accreditation, and performance metrics.
 It has a range of functionality designed to improve the efficiency and capacity of your organisation, including:
   -  A dynamic human rights indicators monitoring tool aligned to the UN framework of indicators with the ability to download all data and evaluate trends. (ref: [http://www.ohchr.org/Documents/Publications/Human_rights_indicators_en.pdf](http://www.ohchr.org/Documents/Publications/Human_rights_indicators_en.pdf), page 88)
   -  A complaints handling database (set up for complaints relating to human rights or good governance but also customisable)
   -  Strategic plan monitoring – link all of your organisations work to your strategic plan and be able to continuously monitor progress and have a downloadable report available at the click of a button